Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: System Model

 Due to the coupling among the beamformers of different satellites in the objective function, problem~\eqref{prob_ori} is non-convex and cannot be solved directly.
 To address this challenge, we first develop a centralized cooperative beamforming scheme to tackle~\eqref{prob_ori}.
 This centralized formulation not only provides a performance upper bound but also establishes the foundation for the subsequent decentralized designs.

-\begin{remark} Due to the presence of binary scheduling variables, the beamformer from each satellite to a given \ac{ut} becomes effective only when the corresponding scheduler equals~$1$.
+\begin{remark} Due to the presence of binary scheduling variables, the beamformer from each satellite to a given \ac{ut} becomes effective only under non-zero scheduler.
 Let $\mathcal{U}_s$ denote the set of \acp{ut} scheduled by the $s$-th satellite, i.e., $\delta_{s,u}=1$ for all $u \in \mathcal{U}_s$ and $\delta_{s,u}=0$ for all $u \notin \mathcal{U}_s$.
 Consequently, for the $s$-th \ac{leo} satellite, it suffices to design the beamformers $\boldsymbol{w}_{s,u}$ only for $u \in \mathcal{U}_s$, since the remaining beamformers are inactive and do not contribute to the transmission. \end{remark}